lucasxlu/XCloud/README.md

 4. open your browser and visit ``YOUR_IP_ADDRESS:80``, if you see nginx welcome page, then you have installed Nginx successfully
 5. modify [XCloud_nginx.conf](./XCloud_nginx.conf) if needed, then copy [XCloud_nginx.conf](./XCloud_nginx.conf) to ``/etc/nginx/conf.d`` directory
 6. restart Nginx: ``sudo /etc/init.d/nginx restart``

+#### More
+In the near future, I will explore more methods in `Machine Leanring in Production` fields, and share related articles on this repository or [my blog](https://lucasxlu.github.io/blog/).

 ![index](index.png)